codership/galera/Docs_tommi/python3/source/nodeprovisioning.rst

   to the Barracuda file format, start using compression or resize, or place iblog* files to another partition.

-  :red:`Minuses`: A logical state transfer is as slow as mysqldump.
+  :red:`Minuses`: A logical state transfer is as slow as *mysqldump*.
 The receiving server must be prepared to accept root connections from potential donor nodes and the receiving server must have a non-corrupted database.